shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Chaotic: Spend chaos points for this spell cast instead of spell points.
 Touch this spell cast with your chaos, also touching creatures effected by this spell cast with your chaos.

+You don’t gain chaos points from casting a Chaotic spell.

 ### Chaos Spread

 At level 3, you can’t contain your chaos as it spreads.

 When a creature touched by your chaos casts a spell or makes an attack, that spell or attack is also touched by your chaos.
 A spell that is touched by your chaos causes everything it targets or in its area of effect to also be touched by your chaos.
+An attack that is touched by your chaos causes its target to also be touched by your chaos, if it hits.

 A creature and/or object remains touched by your chaos until: